 Offering customers with a wide range of payment options can definitely result in maximizing the overall sale of your business.
 E-commerce platforms featuring a variety of payment methods always lead to success and growth of your business.

-What else integrations or automations will you add to your shop?
+What other integrations or automations will you add to your shop?

 Do you think that eCommerce is just limited to shopping carts?
 If so, then you may be wrong.
 There are many more things that you will need to do while running your online business.